-Agencies wishing to include multiple CMAS agreements on a single FISCal purchase order must adhere to the following guidelines:
+State agencies wishing to include multiple CMAS agreements on a single FISCal purchase order must adhere to the following guidelines:

 - All CMAS must be for the same CMAS contractor. - The purchase order must go to one contractor location. - Enter the word "CMAS" in the space reserved for the Leveraged Procurement Agreement (LPA) number.
 The word "CMAS" signifies that the purchase order contains items from multiple CMAS agreements.
-The purchasing agency may only use one bill code. - For each individual CMAS, the agency must identify and group together the CMAS number with the line items and subtotal per CMAS number (do not include tax in the subtotal), and sequentially identify each individual CMAS as Sub #1, Sub #2, Sub #3, etc. This facilitates accurate billing of administrative fees by the Procurement Division. - The total of all items on the purchase order must not exceed the purchase order limit identified in the CMAS. - Do not combine items from IT and non-IT CMAS agreements.
+The purchasing agency may only use one bill code. - For each individual CMAS, the agency must identify and group together the CMAS number with the line items and subtotal per CMAS number (do not include tax in the subtotal), and sequentially identify each individual CMAS as Sub #1, Sub #2, Sub #3, etc. This facilitates accurate billing of administrative fees by the Procurement Division. - The total of all items on the purchase order must not exceed the State agency's purchasing authority dollar threshold granted by DGS PAU. - Do not combine items from IT and non-IT CMAS agreements.
 An Information Technology CMAS begins with the number "3" and a non-IT CMAS begins with the number "4."
 The purchase order limits are different for these CMAS agreements.